curabase/favicon-getter/README.md

 You should be able to deploy using many methods.
 Personally, I use a home-grown 'push-to-deploy' -- kind of like Heroku.

+# Other favicon grabbers

+  - (pyfav)[https://github.com/phillipsm/pyfav] (a simple Python library that helps you get a favicon for a supplied URL.)
+  - (besticon)[https://github.com/mat/besticon] (A favicon service written in Go https://icons.better-idea.org)